Codewithkenny/university-etl-/README.md

     Transform: Loads data into a pandas DataFrame, filters universities in California.

+    - **Load**:
-    Load: Inserts the filtered data into a PostgreSQL table.
+  - Insert the filtered data into a PostgreSQL database (optional).
+  - Save the filtered data to a CSV and upload the CSV file to an Amazon S3 bucket.

 📘 License